Learning the meanings of function words from grounded language using a visual question answering model: Experiment 3: The effect of frequency on learning

 The most interesting results can be seen in Figure \ref{fig:behind-bydist-exp3} where we have plotted model performance on probe questions as a function of the Euclidean distance between the two referents in probe questions.
-Again, the results from experiment 1 for the BEHIND probe are reproduced, showing a clear gradient representation for the meaning of \textit{behind} as a function of distance.
-However, in the case of IN FRONT OF, the gradient has completely disappeared.
+Again, the results from experiment 1 for the BEHIND probe are reproduced, showing a clear gradience in interpretations of \textit{behind} as a function of distance.
+However, in the case of IN FRONT OF, the gradience has completely disappeared.

 All of these results suggest that when models are trained on a CLEVR training dataset that reproduces the relative frequencies of \textit{behind} and \textit{in front of} seen in children's input, they learn the most frequent word of the pair, \textit{behind}, but struggle to learn the meaning of the less frequent opposing word, \textit{in front of}.
 This pattern differs from that of \textit{and} and \textit{or}, since for \textit{behind} and \textit{in front of}, frequency does seem to be the most important factor in determining their relative learning order and difficulty.